joelkingsley/word-game/README.md

 Dependencies used:
 * Swinject - For Dependency Injection
-* Nimble - For righting cleaner unit tests
+* Nimble - For writing cleaner unit tests